leros/Self-Driving-Car-Traffic-Sign-Classifier/README.md

 ![alt text](./new-images/3.jpeg)
 ![alt text](./new-images/4.jpeg)
 ![alt text](./new-images/5.jpeg)

+In terms of the qualities of the signs in the images that are of interest, the second image is hard to classify due to the noise in the background.
+For other images, the signs are all pretty clear.

-The second image should be easy to predict.
+Considering the traits of the signs, the second sign should be easy to predict.
 It's the only inverted triangle in the signs.
-The first and the third images are a bit similar.
+The first and the third signs are a bit similar.
 They both have triangle shape.
 The fourth one is kind of unique.
 The last one would be a challenge.
 There are several signs for speed limits, and they are all look similar except that the numbers inside the circle are different.

 Here are the results of the prediction: